Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Results and analysis

 \subsection{Hyperparameter optimization}

 Hyperparameters and architecture for all the networks considered here are chosen through hyperparameter optimization.
 A Tree-structured Parzen Estimator (TPE) algorithm is used which is a sequential model-based optimization approach \cite{bergstra2011algorithms}.
 In this approach, models are constructed to approximate the performance of hyperparameters based on historical measurements.
 New hyperparameters are chosen based on this model to evaluate performance.
 A python library Hyperopt \cite{bergstra2013making} is used to implement this optimization algorithm over a given search space.
 Data is split into a training set and a validation set as explained in the Data preparation section \ref{data_prep}.
-An optimization is performed to maximize the validation accuracy for different configuration and hyperparameter settings of the network. \\

-The architecture of TL-CNN follows VGG-16 \cite{simonyan2014very}.
-Architectures for Bayesian--CNN and modified Bayesian--CNN are shown in Fig.~\ref{fig:arch}.
-The number of filters for convolution layers and the number of neurons in the fully connected layers are obtained through hyper-parameter optimization.
+An optimization is performed to maximize the validation accuracy for different configuration and hyperparameter settings of the network. \\ The architecture of TL-CNN follows VGG-16 \cite{simonyan2014very}.
+Architectures for Bayesian--CNN and modified Bayesian--CNN are shown in Fig.~\ref{fig:arch}. {In the case of modified Bayesian--CNN, the ReLU function after the FC 1 layer (see Fig.}\ref{fig:arch}{) is changed into a stochastic--adaptive ReLU.
+Using stochastic-adaptive Relu in convolution layers as well increased the computational cost without any significant improvement in performance.
+More details are given in the supplementary document.} The number of filters for convolution layers and the number of neurons in the fully connected layers are obtained through hyper-parameter optimization.
 The results of the optimisation are presented in Tables.~\ref{Tab:arch} and \ref{Tab:arch1}.